Turkey bombards Syrian Kurdish militia, thousands flee as death toll mounts

 The SDF have been the main allies of U.S. forces on the ground in the battle against Islamic State since 2014.
 They have been holding thousands of captured IS fighters in prisons and tens of thousands of their relatives in detention.

+Trump said in a Twitter post on Thursday: "We have one of three choices: Send in thousands of troops and win Militarily, hit Turkey very hard Financially and with Sanctions, or mediate a deal between Turkey and the Kurds!".

+Without elaborating, he said the United States was "going to possibly do something very, very tough with respect to sanctions and other financial things" against Turkey.

-French Foreign Minister Jean-Yves Le Drian called for an emergency meeting of the coalition of more than 30 countries created to fight Islamic State.
+French Foreign Minister Jean-Yves Le Drian has called for an emergency meeting of the coalition of more than 30 countries created to fight Islamic State.
+France's European affairs minister said next week's European Union summit will discuss sanctions on Turkey over its action in Syria.

-SDF forces were still in control of all prisons with Islamic State captives, a senior U.S. State Department official said in a briefing with reporters on Thursday.
+SDF forces were still in control of all prisons with Islamic State captives, a senior U.S. State Department official said.

 The United States has received a high-level commitment from Turkey on taking responsibility for Islamic State captives but had not yet had detailed discussions, the official said.